On June 16th at FANGOR mansion in Powsin our School completed its experience with music in the school year 2017/20018.

 Annual Unisono Music Academy grand concerts can be special events for a variety of reasons.
 Here are a few potential factors that may make them particularly noteworthy.

-Opportunity to showcase student progress.
-These concerts can be a chance for Unisono students to showcase their progress and the skills they have learned over the course of the year.
-This can be a great opportunity for students to feel proud of their accomplishments and for family and friends to see their hard work in action.
+These concerts can be a chance for Unisono students to showcase their progress and the skills they have learnt throughout the year.
+This can be a great opportunity for students to feel proud of their achievements and for family and friends to see their hard work in action.